dbb/subtle-patterns-gimp/README.md

 ## Description

-I'm taking the original `.png` files from [Subtle Patterns](http://subtlepatterns.com/) and converting them to individual GIMP patterns.
+I'm taking the original PNG files from [Subtle Patterns](http://subtlepatterns.com/) and converting them to individual GIMP patterns.
 You can download them all as a single ~15MiB Photoshop pattern file [here](http://subtlepatterns.com/patterns/SubtlePatterns.pat.zip).

+The indexed PNGs have been converted to RGB.

 ## Authors